On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: Quasi-elementary fibrations

 \subsection{Proof of Proposition~\ref{pr:QElFib}}

+We will use the notations and the assumptions from the statement of the proposition.
+We start with a lemma.

-\begin{lemma} We can find a regular open subscheme $X^0\subset X$ such that $x\in X^0$, $X^0$ intersects all irreducible components of $X_b$, and $\cG$ can be extended to a $\bG$-bundle $\cG^0$ over $X^0$. \end{lemma} \begin{proof} We can find $X_1\subset X$ such that $X_1$ is open in $X$, $x\in X_1$, and $\cG$ can be extended to a $\bG$-bundle $\cG_1$ over $X_1$.
+\begin{lemma} We can find a regular open subscheme $X^0\subset X$ such that $x\in X^0$, $X^0\cap X_b$ is dense in $X_b$, and $\cG$ can be extended to a $\bG$-bundle $\cG^0$ over $X^0$ that is trivial over a dense open subset of $X^0$. \end{lemma} \begin{proof} We can find an open subscheme $X_1\subset X$ such that $x\in X_1$, and $\cG$ can be extended to a $\bG$-bundle $\cG_1$ over $X_1$.
 Since $\cG$ is generically trivial, $\cG_1$ is trivial on the complement of a proper closed subscheme $Z_1\subset X_1$.
 Since $X_b$ is smooth at $x$, we see that $x$ lies on a single irreducible component of $X_b$.
 Thus we may assume that $X_1$ does not intersect irreducible components of $X_b$ other than that containing~$x$.